Reduce Risk of Dementia in Salt Lake City, UT

 Learn More About How to Reduce Your Risk of Dementia in Salt Lake City, UT, Today!

 To experience our 5-star-rated hearing care, schedule your complimentary House of Hearing New Patient Consultation today by calling 801-657-4175 or by clicking here to use our convenient online form.
 Your appointment includes an in-depth consultation, a discussion of your hearing loss concerns and goals, and an explanation of our process.
 After your consultation, we will recommend evaluative testing to get a deeper understanding of your hearing loss and the best rehabilitative methods for your needs.

 Come experience our state-of-the-art hearing center!
 You will quickly discover that we offer high-quality, personalized treatment for hearing loss, tinnitus, balance disorders, and more!

-As one of the premier hearing centers in Salt Lake City, UT, our audiologists, hearing instrument specialists, and team at House of Hearing also provide 5-star-rated hearing care to patients from Draper, West Jordan, East Millcreek, Brigham City, Logan & Tooele, UT, and surrounding areas.
+As one of the premier hearing centers in Salt Lake City, UT, our audiologists, hearing instrument specialists, and team at House of Hearing also provide 5-star-rated hearing care to patients from Draper, West Jordan, Millcreek, Brigham City, Logan & Tooele, UT, and surrounding areas.